indrajithi/genquest/README.md

 # Automatic Question Generation

-This program takes a text file as an input and generate questions by analyzing each sentences.
+This program takes a text file as an input and generates questions by analyzing each sentence.

 ## Usage